r3mnan7/passwordcheck/README.md

 `c:\users\myself\documents\passwordcheck.ps1 -inform`

+### Test Mode
+Allows you to specify an e-mail address to send a test expiration notice to.
+No error handling built in so make sure the e-mail address is correct before you fire it off :D

+`c:\users\myself\documents\passwordcheck.ps1 -test nukelearghost@github.com`

 ### Permissions
-The script needs only enough permission to read the DisplayName, EmailAddress, and msDS-UserPasswordExpiryTimeComputed attributes
+The script needs only enough permission to read the DisplayName, EmailAddress, and msDS-UserPasswordExpiryTimeComputed attributes in AD

 ### Configuration